Torchun/k8s-the-hard-way-virtualbox/README.md

 ## Labs

 This tutorial assumes you have VirtualBox installed.
 While VirtualBox is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.
+All actions expected to be performed at project's directory containing `Vagrantfile` and scripts.
+This directory considered as "home" for Labs by default.
+Keep an eye on this!

 * [Prerequisites](docs/01-prerequisites.md)
 * [Installing the Client Tools](docs/02-client-tools.md)